-David Long is well known as the winner of the Blue Peter Best Book with Facts Award for his evergreen Survivors which has proved a winner with children and adults everywhere.
+Survival in Space is penned by the well known David Long, winner of the Blue Peter Best Book with Facts Award for his evergreen Survivors which has proved a winner with children and adults everywhere.
 Hot on the heels of this came Heroes and Rescue, two more books that emphasized story in the retelling of exciting real-life events.

 In Survival in Space, Long has produced another extraordinary tale that relates the history of the Apollo 13 mission.
 Similar in style to the stories in Survivors et al., this book is slightly more extended with bite-size chapters ideal for sharing as a class read-aloud in Years 3 and 4 or a quick independent read in Year 5 or 6.